Configuring Centralized Cache Management in HDFS

 - dfs.datanode.max.locked.memory: The maximum amount of memory a DataNode uses for caching (in bytes).
 The "locked-in-memory size" ulimit (ulimit -l) of the DataNode user also needs to be increased to match this parameter (see OS Limits).
 When setting this value, remember that you need space in memory for other things as well, such as the DataNode and application JVM heaps and the operating system page cache.

 - dfs.namenode.path.based.cache.refresh.interval.ms: The NameNode uses this as the amount of milliseconds between subsequent path cache rescans.
 This calculates the blocks to cache and each DataNode containing a replica of the block that should cache it.
-By default, this parameter is set to 300000, which is five minutes.
+By default, this parameter is set to 30000, which is 30 seconds.

 - dfs.datanode.fsdatasetcache.max.threads.per.volume: The DataNode uses this as the maximum number of threads per volume to use for caching new data.
 By default, this parameter is set to 4.